EternalFr0st/cloud-labs/1-setup-infra/README.md

 Challenge here!
 Setup a basic HAProxy load balancer for HTTP to send balance traffic between the earlier 2 web server nodes.

 HAProxy configuration should be very minimal and basic.
-One frontend and one backend to balance load between the 2 earlier VMs.
+One frontend and one backend (these are HAProxy configuration terms) to balance load between the 2 earlier VMs.

 ### Associate Floating IP to Load balancer